All About Lambrusco Wine: Including Our Top 5 All Time Favorites

 In America and Northern Europe, the Lambrusco was drunk en masse.
 It was guzzled in such volume that many winemakers felt confirmed in their approach.
 Overall, however, they had harmed themselves with this approach and brought an entire type of wine into disrepute.

-With time, Lambrusco gradually disappeared from the consciousness of an increasingly quality-conscious wine drinking public in the U.S. Only in Italy, in the homeland of Lambrusco, and by a few wine connoisseurs in other countries was Lambrusco wine still appreciated as a traditional, and historic style of wine.
+With time, Lambrusco wine gradually disappeared from the consciousness of an increasingly quality-conscious wine drinking public in the U.S. Only in Italy, in the homeland of Lambrusco, and by a few wine connoisseurs in other countries was Lambrusco wine still appreciated as a traditional, and historic style of wine.

-Sparkling Red Wine From Emilia-Romagna
+Lambrusco From Emilia-Romagna

 As a rule, it is permissible in each DOC to produce Lambrusco as frizzante, or spumante and the degrees of sweetness may range from sweet to semi-dry to dry.
 In addition, it is allowed to create a red as well as a rose variant so Rosso and Rosato.